Vindexus/PoweredByHeresy/game/github/specialmoves.md

 *   On a 10+ you've defied the odds, and barely cling to life.
 *   On a 7-9 you live, but your brush with death takes its toll.
 Describe the lasting effects your body or mind take and the GM will tell you which of your statistics you must reduce permanently by 1.
 *   On a 6-, you join the seemingly endless stream of souls to have been lost under the rule of the Imperium.

+### End of Session

+When you **reach the end of a session**, choose one of your bonds that you feel is resolved (completely explored, no longer relevant, or otherwise).
+Ask the player of the character you have the bond with if they agree.
+If they do, mark XP and write a new bond with whomever you wish.

+If you invoked your background with the This I Know move this session, mark XP.

+Once bonds have been updated look at your alignment or drive.
+If you fulfilled that alignment or drive at least once this session, mark XP.
+Then answer these three questions as a group:

+*   Did we learn something new and important to the Inquisition?
+*   Did we overcome a notable enemy?
+*   Did we acquire a notable artifact that will be valuable to the Inquisition?

+For each "yes" answer everyone marks XP.